Twi1ightSparkle/borg-wrapper/README.md

 - Copy the `sample.config` directory to `config`
 - Edit `config/borg.env` and add your config options
 - Edit `exclude.txt` and `include.txt` with your requirements.
 One entry per line
-- From the root of the repo, run `./borg.sh init` to initialize the repo
+- From the root of the repo, run `./borg.sh --init` to initialize the repo
-- Use crontab (or the scheduler of your choice) to run `./borg.sh backup automated` periodically
+- Use crontab (or the scheduler of your choice) to run `./borg.sh --backup --automated` periodically

 ## env file